esb580/audio/README.md

   - Output Knob at 2:00
   - Edifier speakers connected to Behringer rear ports with stereo cable
   - Electric Guitar physically jacked into Behringer front/middle Instrument Port
+- Note: My resources are not impacted by this setup hardly at all.
+So, I assume a smaller workstation would be fine, too.

 # Main Packages added:
 1. Audacity - Pretty "...simple", verging on intuitive.
 Good docs and userbase.
 Nice results on playback.